CompAndSave/hugo-decap-ci/content/posts/how-to-write-work-emails-the-dos-and-donts.md

 ---
 title: "How to Write Work Emails: The Dos and Don'ts"
 date: 2018-03-25T19:00:10.000Z
+authors: Jessica Sillers
 slug: how-to-write-work-emails-the-dos-and-donts
+featured_image: /blog/images/archive/2018/03/writtingemails.jpg
 description: "How to Write Work Emails: The Dos and Don'ts"
-featured_image: /blog/images/archive/2018/03/writtingemails.jpg
-authors: Jessica Sillers
-tags: [work,writing tips,emails,business]
+tags:
+  - work
+  - writing tips
+  - emails
+  - business
 ---
 It's tough to remember (or for many workers, even to imagine) what office life was like before email.
 Checking and sending emails may eat up as much as [a third of your typical workday](https://globalnews.ca/news/3395457/this-is-how-much-time-you-spend-on-work-emails-every-day-according-to-a-canadian-survey/).
 Mastering email etiquette and efficacy is a powerful communication skill so we'll explain how to write work emails properly.

 # The Dos and Don'ts of Writing Work Emails

 ### Do: Use a Subject Line

 How many work emails[do you receive daily](https://www.templafy.com/blog/how-many-emails-are-sent-every-day-top-email-statistics-your-business-needs-to-know/)?
-If you're an average office employee, it's probably somewhere around 121\.
+If you're an average office employee, it's probably somewhere around 121.
 So if you're sending an email to a higher-level decision-maker, yours may be one of several hundred they're skimming.

 Use a simple, clear subject line, every time.
 Good subject lines could be: